Pau-Marin/Pau-Marin/README.md

 ## Jr Unity developer & Angel Swing Studio Co-founder

-I've discovered programming back when I was 17 years old.
+I discovered programming back when I was 17 years old.
 I started learning HTML, CSS & JavaScript, but moved to Java because I found some cool tutorials from TheCherno about making games.
 Sometimes I couldn't spend the time I would have liked, making me fall on "tutorial hell" for a long time.
 I've seen some C++ (for Unreal Engine), Swift + SwiftUI (iOS apps) but ended making games in C# with Unity, all of that self taught.
 After a couple years developing 2 projects at Angel Swing Studio, the time came to search investors, but we found out that all of them where only interested in projects that had Crypto & NFTs in them, that's when I started learning Solidity.
 I really like how Web3 works, and because we would need that backend for our projects, why not just make DAPPs for others while we work on our own?

 - 🌍  I'm based in Encamp, Andorra
 - 🖥️  See my portfolio at [my self hosted site](http://ritsu95-inas.synology.me)